Ontario Government Reminds Consumers And Businesses Of Closings Under

 shops and gas stations.

-Stores may also be open on these holidays if exempted under specific
+Stores may also be open on this holiday if exempted under specific

 municipal bylaws for tourism purposes.
 Any questions about tourism